-- Industrial materials, residue or trash that may have or could come into contact with storm water. - Leaks or spills from industrial equipment, drums, tanks, and other containers and cargo. - Offsite tracking of industrial or waste materials, or sediment where vehicles enter or exit the site. - Tracking or blowing of industrial materials, cargo, or waste materials from areas of no exposure to exposed areas. - Control measures needing replacement, maintenance, or repair. - Facility outfalls and areas of the Facilities with sheet flow off of the pier discharging to the ocean. - The following operational areas as applicable: - Painting areas - Material storage areas - Engine maintenance and repair areas - Material handling areas - General yard area
+- Industrial materials, residue or trash that may have or could come into contact with storm water. - Leaks or spills from industrial equipment, drums, tanks, and other containers and cargo. - Offsite tracking of industrial or waste materials, or sediment where vehicles enter or exit the site. - Tracking or blowing of industrial materials, cargo, or waste materials from areas of no exposure to exposed areas. - Control measures needing replacement, maintenance, or repair. - Facility outfalls and areas of the Facilities with sheet flow off of the pier discharging to the ocean.

+- The following operational areas as applicable:

+- Painting areas

+- Material storage areas

+- Equipment maintenance and repair areas

+- Fuel tanks

+- Oil Storage

+- Cargo handling areas chassis, containers, LCL, auto ro-ro, hazmat, and livestock

+- Lift truck parking

+- o General yard area